Updated: Apr 14

 All the nominees, whether a program or individual (director, writer, actor) are eligible to win the Daesang.
 Prior to the ceremony, the panel of judges shortlists the Daesang nominees, without announcing them to the public.
 The shortlist, as well as some insight into the judges' thought process, is disclosed days after the ceremony.

-Make sure to follow us for our upcoming feature on past Daesang winners!
+Click here for our feature on past Daesang winners!

 The Daesang Queens